Shopify Connection & Settings

 To personalize and optimize your Shopify store, you can create a custom app, distinct from publicly available apps.
 These tailored applications, developed by you or a programmer, can add specialized features to your admin interface, provide direct data access through Shopify’s APIs, and facilitate integration with other platforms using the Storefront API.

-If you’re a developer, then you can learn more about custom apps by reading the developer documentation for custom apps.
+Learn more about custom apps by reading the developer documentation for custom apps.

 Before building custom apps for your Shopify store, you need to turn on custom app development in your admin settings.
 This requires store owner or staff permissions.